|Preview of Stamps Catalogue CD : VOLUME 1|

 (Forgery, the value label is straight)

-In the genuine stamps the shield must end just above the label with 'OLDENBURG'.
-The label 'OLDENBURG' is curved.
-There must be a dot behind 'OLDENBURG'.
+In the genuine stamps the shield must end just above the label with "OLDENBURG".
+The label "OLDENBURG" is curved.
+There must be a dot behind "OLDENBURG".
+I've also seen it with a cancel "BRAKE" in a box.
 This forgery is probably made by the same forger as the 1/15 Th forgery described above.

 Click here for later issues of Oldenburg.